Tony704/IntroDatabase-Project/README.md

 The focus of the project is on the correct design and development of a database using MySQL

 # Introduction:
-Team member: <a href="http;//www.catawba.edu">Catawba College</a><br>
+Team member: <a href="http://www.catawba.edu">Catawba College</a><br>
-             Shaniqua Perry
+             Shaniqua Perry<br>
-             Pearce Willhelm
+             Pearce Willhelm<br>
-             Tony Yang
+             Tony Yang<br>
- /*

- */ Project description: The focus of the project is on the correct design and development of a database using MySQL.
+  # Project description: The focus of the project is on the correct design and development of a database using MySQL.
 The project also requires advanced use of SQL and data extraction for analysis purposes
- /*

-Use Case for Rating System
+# Use Case for Rating System

-Business Rules
+# Business Rules

-EERD (full database)
+# EERD (full database)

-MySQL Queries
+# MySQL Queries

-Stored Procedure

-Web/App Implementation (Optional) or Description of Future Work

-MySQL dump
+# MySQL dump

-PPT Video (link)
+# PPT Video (link)